 I made one diamond cutter cry…

 Many of the largest online diamond brokerages in the world, rely on my experience as a paid consultant dedicated to improving their business.
-They pay me to write the content for their web site in their voice, which means that it won’t always reflect my preferences.
-They’re paying for my expertise and experience.
+They pay me to write the content for their web site in their voice.
+Which means that it won’t always reflect my preferences.

 If people in the diamond industry are willing to pay for my expertise and experience, doesn't it makes sense for you to take advantage of it?
 Especially when they’re footing the bill for my services?

 Your price on the diamond isn’t going to change, whether I find it, or you try to figure this all out on your own.
 It only makes sense to work with a seasoned professional.